dabreegster/route_snapper/user_guide.md

   about how to call it.
 - `start` activates the tool.
 It has no effect if the tool is already started.
 - `stop` deactivates the tool and clears all state
+- `debugRenderGraph` returns GeoJSON points and line-strings to debug the graph used for routing.

 ### MapLibre gotchas